 The group is anchored by sousaphonist Sean Murphy.
 A revolving group of Memphis musicians rounds out the Mighty Souls roster including, Jim Spake, sax; Jawaun Crawford, trumpet; Greg Fallis, trombone; Jason Yasinsky, trombone; Tom Link, tenor saxophone; Gerald Stephens, keyboards; and Paul Taylor, drums.

-The Revelators came together in 1997 to play a “one off” gospel show at the American Folklife Festival in Washington, D.C.
+The Revelators came together in 1997 to play a “one off” gospel show at the Smithsonian’s American Folklife Festival in Washington, D.C.
 The event was re-staged a year later in Greenville, MS. The group would eventually include former Thacker bandleader Duff Dorrough, and vocalists/guitarists Carl Massengale and Jim Ellis.
 They soon added vocalist Bobby Harris, Dave “Groove” Parker on bass and Earl Lowe on drums.

 The group played live throughout the late 1990s into the early 2000s, including a series of acoustic appearances on The Thacker Mountain Radio Hour in 2000 and 2001 and later appearances in 2005.
 The group recorded two CDs worth of electric material, both sacred and secular, that was never released – until now.

 The Revelators – Memphis to Monticello, a two-CD set, is now available.
 It includes originals by Dorrough (Baby Blue Pearl, Favorite So and So), Ellis (I Know That You’re My Friend) as well covers of gospel greats Mahalia Jackson, the Staple Singers and Al Green, plus a song by Bob Dylan and Junior Brown.

-Though the band is no longer together (Dorrough passed away in 2012), this two disc set displays their tight harmonies, solid musicianship and even playfulness (heard in between-song banter) as well as their deep love of gospel, blues and rock and roll.
+Though the band is no longer together (Dorrough passed away in 2012), Memphis to Monticello displays their tight harmonies, solid musicianship and even playfulness (heard in between-song banter) as well as their deep love of gospel, blues and rock and roll.